 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 2 / 4

 Academic freedom is often circumscribed.
-Authorities monitor the research produced at Kashmiri universities, and a combination of official and self-censorship discourages students and professors from pursuing sensitive topics of inquiry.
-Colleges and universities were closed for over half of 2016 owing to unrest.
-Further closures took place in 2017.
+Authorities monitor the research produced at Kashmiri universities, and a combination of proactive and self-censorship discourages students and professors from pursuing sensitive topics of inquiry.
+Colleges and universities were closed for over half of 2016 owing to unrest; further closures took place in 2017 and 2018.

 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 3 / 4